 - If there are other checkbox properties, leave them unchecked.

 Gedcom Publisher's sentence processing engine is flexible and has been customized to support sentence templates as supplied by several different genealogy programs, including Legacy.
 Read on for more details.

 Legacy includes sentence templates in the GEDCOM export file, including sentence templates defined as part of an "Event Definition" (global) and customized sentence templates assigned to a specific event to replace the template from the Event Definition (local).

-Legacy does not export sentence templates for many common event types, such as Birth, Marriage, Death, and Burial.
-Because those templates are not in the GEDCOM file, Gedcom Publisher will use its own templates for those events.
+Some versions of Legacy do not export sentence templates for many common event types, such as Birth, Marriage, Death, and Burial.
+When those templates are not in the GEDCOM file, Gedcom Publisher will use its own templates for those events.